-On September 11, 2024, BIS proposed a new rule that would require AI companies to report to the U.S. government on their development of dual-use AI foundation models, and related cybersecurity and safety measures.
-This rule, which would be issued pursuant to the Defense Production Act of 1950 (DPA), would impose periodic reporting requirements on AI companies similar to the initial disclosures that BIS has already required from several AI companies "Defense-related export and technology controls will remain an area of bipartisan focus, and we would expect continued development of U.S. export controls to address Al-related concerns." under the AI Order.
+On September 11, 2024, BIS proposed a new rule that would require Al companies to report to the U.S. government on their development of dual-use AI foundation models, and related cybersecurity and safety measures.
+This rule, which would be issued pursuant to the Defense Production Act of 1950 (DPA), would impose periodic reporting requirements on Al companies similar to the initial disclosures that BIS has already required from several AI companies under the Al Order.
 BIS has the authority under the DPA to conduct industry surveys, and the proposed rule would amend BIS's existing industry survey regulations by mandating ongoing periodic reporting related to relevant AI models and clusters.
 This rule has not yet been finalized.

-Cloud services reporting

-requirements: In January 2024, BIS issued a proposed rule that would require U.S. cloud services providers to submit reports to BIS when foreign customers use U.S. cloud computing services to train large AI models for potential use in malicious cyber-enabled activity.
+Cloud services reporting requirements: In January 2024, BIS issued a proposed rule that would require U.S. cloud services providers to submit reports to BIS when foreign customers use U.S. cloud computing services to train large Al models for potential use in malicious cyber-enabled activity.
 The proposed rule, which imposes several national security-oriented obligations on U.S. cloud services providers, faced significant pushback from industry.
 Commerce has indicated that it expects to publish a final rule in December 2024, but this timing is subject to change.